liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

 2. Click on [EE Marketplace](http://www.liferay.com/marketplace/-/mp/category/12729032) in the left navigation area.
-3. Download and install the *Kaleo Workflow EE* app.
-4. Download and install the *Kaleo Forms EE* app.
+3. Download and install the *Kaleo Forms EE* app.

-After downloading and installing the Kaleo apps, a *Kaleo Workflows* folder automatically appears underneath your Liferay server in the Servers view of Developer Studio.
+After downloading and installing the Kaleo Forms EE application, restart the Liferay Server and a *Kaleo Workflows* folder will automatically appears underneath the server instance in the Servers view of Developer Studio.

 ![Figure 7.38: In Studio's *Servers* view, your server's Kaleo Workflows folder shows workflows published on your portal.](../../images/kaleo-1.png)

 Developer Studio retrieves all workflow definitions published on your portal server.
-As mentioned previously, the Kaleo application lets you remotely add and update Kaleo workflow definitions directly to and from the portal server.
-The *Single Approver* workflow comes preinstalled with the Kaleo apps.
+As mentioned previously, the Kaleo Designer for Java lets you remotely add and update Kaleo workflow definitions directly to and from the portal server.
+The *Single Approver* workflow comes preinstalled with the Kaleo app.

 To open a workflow, such as the Single Approver workflow or one of your published workflows, simply double-click the workflow from the Kaleo Workflows